You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Prerequisites: CLIN-523; For the MAT in Special Education: CLIN-531; For the MAT in Early Childhood Special Education: CLIN-533; For the Advanced Certificate in Special Education: CLIN-531

-In this culminating seminar, Relay students will leverage the knowledge, skills, and mindsets of a highly effective teacher to reflect on their PK–12 student support and impact and engage in an action research project.
-The seminar will support Relay students’ preparation of a capstone portfolio that captures: (1) evidence of PK–12 learning and data-informed instructional decisions, (2) findings from an action research project that explores a problem of practice in their classroom, and (3) a presentation in which students advocate for a practice that has a positive impact on PK–12 student academic growth, social-emotional development, and/or experience.
+In this culminating seminar, Relay students will leverage the knowledge, skills, and mindsets of a highly effective teacher to reflect on their Birth–Grade 12 student support and impact by engaging in an action research project.
+The seminar will support Relay students’ preparation of a capstone portfolio that captures: (1) findings from an action research project that explores a problem of practice in their classroom, and (2) a presentation in which students advocate for a practice that has a positive impact on Birth–Grade 12 student academic growth, social-emotional development, or experience.
 Students must teach at least one group/class/grade/subject of at least 3-8 students in order to successfully complete the Capstone.
-Students should also teach the same group of Birth-Grade 12 students during their prerequisite class (CLIN-523, CLIN-531, or CLIN-533) and in EDU-510 whenever possible.
+Students should also teach the same group of Birth–Grade 12 students during their prerequisite class (CLIN-523, CLIN-531, or CLIN-533) and in EDU-510 whenever possible.
 Exceptions to this should only be made when a job change or leave from Relay prevents the Relay student from working with the same group of students.

 EDU-511: Principles of Teacher Inquiry I

 In this course, Relay students will develop key data collection and analysis knowledge and skills and build connections between data and the impact of classroom educators such as themselves and their school-based mentor teachers.
-Relay students will also consider the importance of critically reflective practitioners engaging in practices that address inequities in education.
-Finally, they will plan to engage in action research to learn more about the impact of their instructional decisions on their students’ academic progress, social-emotional development, and/or experience in their class.
+Relay students will explore systems for monitoring academic and social-emotional growth and development as well as student experience.
+In addition, students will identify a system for monitoring student experience and execute that system in their classroom setting.

 EDU-512: Principles of Teacher Inquiry II